uber/cadence/docs/04_glossary.md

 of a worker process that hosts the workflow code does not affect the workflow execution.
 The *Workflow* continues as if these failures did not happen.
 At the same time, activities can fail any moment for any reason.
-Because workflow code is fully fault-obliviouss, it is guaranteed to get notifications about activity failures or timeouts and act accordingly.
+Because workflow code is fully fault-oblivious, it is guaranteed to get notifications about activity failures or timeouts and act accordingly.
 There is no limit on potential workflow duration.